punyavashist/dotfiles/readme.md

 There is quite a lot of awesome programs I use from my command line (you can see [here](https://github.com/nikitavoloboev/my-mac-os#command-line-apps-) for some of them).

 However I also really love customising my shell experience with various aliases and zsh functions.
-Here are some that I like and use very often.
+Here are some that I like and use very often :

+<h2 align="center">commit and push repository to GitHub in one command</h2>

 ```Bash
 function ggi() {